 - Encourage AAOS members to act as liaisons and resources for OSHA's cooperative programs.

-- Convene or participate in forums and roundtable discussions on ergonomic problems to help forge innovative solutions to ergonomic issues
+- Convene or participate in forums and roundtable discussions on ergonomic problems to help forge innovative solutions to ergonomic issues in the workplace.

 Alliance Annual Reports